Parent's Guide to Fortnite

 Enable Playtime Reports

 Epic will email you weekly playtime summaries.
-This creates accountability and helps you spot patterns — like gaming increasing during exam periods.
+This creates accountability and helps you spot patterns.

 6